 - Still using the drug after recognizing continual physical and psychological difficulties stemming from drug use

 - Building a physical tolerance to the drug

 - Undergoing withdrawal symptoms when drug use is stopped

-If you are suffering from a mild substance use disorder, then you must meet two to three of the above criteria.
-Moderate substance use disorder diagnoses require four to five of the criteria to be met.
-For severe substance use disorders, patients will display six or seven (or more) of these symptoms.
-These varying levels of severity help medical and mental health professionals determine what addiction treatment techniques may best suit you and your individual needs.
+A moderate SUD diagnosis requires that four or five of the criteria are met.
+For severe SUD cases, patients display six or seven (or more) of those symptoms.
+These varying levels of severity help medical and mental health professionals determine what addiction treatment techniques may best suit you and your needs.

 How Addiction Therapy Works

 Addiction therapy can be effective in treating SUDs and helping people find lasting recovery.

 This type of therapy is performed in addiction treatment, which is also referred to as drug or alcohol rehab.

 Rehab is a process in which medical and clinical staff address substance addiction by utilizing different addiction therapy techniques.
 Each of these therapies takes a unique approach to addiction treatment, with the focus of each modality placed on a specific area of the disorder.

 There are seemingly endless options when it comes to addiction therapy techniques.
 Keeping all of these different types in mind may make it challenging for you or your loved one to discern which addiction therapy is right for you.